andpiaohs/malv-video-pixel-events/README.md

 ## Setup
-Each set of data is organized as its own directory labeled by their `action_group_id`.
-This identifier value is set when the Malv script initializes and represents a set of logs associated with a particular session.
+Each set of data is organized as its own directory with the logs found for a particular `action_group_id`.
+This identifier value represents a set of logs associated with a particular session and is set when the Malv script initializes.

 Each data set will contain:
 - video playback events